fspivack/paropts/README.md

-# Paropts – A Bash Option Parser for Linux Scripts
+# Paropts – A Bash Option Parser for Shell Scripts

-A Bash tool for parsing command line options in shell scripts, including an optional neatly-formatted help/usage function.
+A Bash tool for parsing command line options in Linux shell scripts, including an optional neatly-formatted help/usage function.

 ## Usage